savob/savobajic.ca/content/projects/work/force-feedback.md

 Data processing did not require much reworking to get it working at a basic level, the company already had some LabVIEW programs to monitor and record the force, I only added checks to see if the robot was meeting the required loading criteria to get a basic feedback system working.
-However, the test parameters were historically hardcoded into the software which meant a different application had to be compiled for each different test.
+However, the test parameters were historically hard coded into the software which meant a different application had to be compiled for each different test.
 I spent a significant portion of my time rewriting the code so it could load in the test parameters using external configuration files made in Excel which made the system much more accessible to the technicians to configure.